UPC-ViRVIG/pymotion/README.md

 PyMotion is a Python library that provides various functions for manipulating and processing motion data in NumPy or PyTorch.
 It is designed to facilitate the development of neural networks for character animation.

-Some of the features of PyMotion are:
+Some features of PyMotion are:

 - A comprehensive set of quaternion operations and conversions to other rotation representations, such as rotation matrix, axis-angle, euler, and 6D representation
 - A dual quaternion representation for rigid displacements, which can help neural networks better understand poses, as proposed by [Andreou et al. [2022]](https://doi.org/10.1111/cgf.14632) and later adopted by [Ponton et al. [2023]](https://upc-virvig.github.io/SparsePoser/)